Differentiating on Service: Why It Matters and How to Master It

 Personalization: State Farm promises to treat you “like a good neighbor,” meaning, as an individual who deserves personal attention, instead of just another policyholder.
 A good neighbor takes an interest in your well-being and is someone you feel comfortable asking for help.

 Magic: Anyone who has ever visited Disneyland can attest that magic is a major element of their brand.
 Their goal is to create an immersive experience for park guests, allowing the outside world to fade away.
 Every employee, even if they aren’t a Disney character, is referred to as a “cast member” and is part of the show.
 In addition, the park is a no-fly zone — no airplanes are allowed to distract park-goers from the experience.
 In fact, Disneyland has a special zoning requirement for the surrounding area: if your building can be seen from the park, you have to paint it to blend into that part of the park!

 Going the extra mile: The brand promise of Avis car rental is “We try harder.”
 They’re not promising better, cleaner cars or quicker service, just that they will try harder than the competition to ensure you have a good rental experience.
 Customers appreciate the effort.

 Being proactive: Ritz-Carlton is legendary for their ability to anticipate what guests will need.
 They train employees on three ways to gain guest loyalty: a warm, sincere greeting, a fond farewell, and anticipating guests’ needs at every moment in between.

 Which differentiator will you choose?

 Now that you have seen some examples of brands using ease and delight as service differentiators, it’s time to decide which differentiator makes the most sense for your brand.
-We’ve developed an assessment worksheet to help you determine a differentiation strategy based on three factors:
+Your differentiation strategy should be based on three factors:

 - Goals: What you’re trying to accomplish